-Sue: Do Doctor Who fans have snakes tattooed on their arms?
+Sue: Do Doctor Who fans have snakes tattooed on their arms, then?
 I bet they do.
 It’s either that or a Dalek, I suppose, and that would be pretty boring.

 Hindle is never going to get that toaster.

 Sue: I thought he couldn’t get any crazier, but he has.
 It’s an incredible performance.
-It could have been terrible but it works.
+It could have been awful, but it works, somehow.
 I love his catchphrase.

-Sue doesn’t comment for a while.
-I’m not sure if it’s because she’s captivated or confused.
+And then Sue doesn’t comment for a while.
+I don’t know if it’s because she’s captivated or confused.

 Sue: She’s brilliant, isn’t she?
 Even she would be a better companion than Tegan.
 Can you imagine it?
-The Doctor would have to lead her around and she’d keep insulting him and… actually, that’s a stupid idea.
+The Doctor would have to lead her around and she’d keep insulting him and… Actually, that’s a stupid idea.
 She’d make a great Yoda, though.
-They would have saved a bomb on muppets if they’d hired her instead.
+They could have saved a bomb on muppets if they’d hired her instead.

 Panna and the Doctor discuss the legend of the Mara.